playlunaria/lunaria-api/languages/node/README.md

 import {
   GetVersionRequest,
   GetVersionResponse,
-  LunariaClient,
+  LunariaServiceClient,
 } from "lunaria-api";
 import * as grpc from "@grpc/grpc-js";

-// Initialize a new API client const lunaria = new LunariaClient(
+// Initialize a new API client const lunaria = new LunariaServiceClient( "127.0.0.1:1904", grpc.credentials.createInsecure()
-  "127.0.0.1:1904",
-  grpc.credentials.createInsecure()
 );